LukeLin1126/WDC1/Final/README.md

 ## Task 2.3

+Specifically using examples from this Part 2 web application, explain the purpose and role of HTTP status codes in web systems.

+13/15

+---

 The http status code played in the role which let frontend to understand the status of server's response. for instance, 2xx class codes refer success responses.
 4xx class codes refer client erros, 5xx class code rfer server errors.
 When client side js receive the different https status code, they can determine the is the response success or not, if the response failed, client side js could react the properly action to notify end user based on different type of error -- client side error or server side error.

 ```js